Scientific papers 1600 - 1959

 protection against oxygen poisoning in enzyme systems.

-restricts sound transmission and that it is necessary for
+transmission and that it is necessary for supporting life and

 This book, published in 1661, presents Boyle’s hypothesis